Avrhambi/Arkanoid_Game/README.md

 - Sprites and Game Flow: Various game objects (such as bricks, balls, and paddles) are represented as sprites, and the game flow is managed by a dedicated GameFlow class.
 - Keyboard Input: The game detects and reacts to keyboard input, allowing players to control the paddle.

 ## Installation
+## Easy access (recommended)
+1. Download the finalGame.jar file.
+2. Ensure that Java SE 10 or higher is installed on your machine.
+3. Double-click the finalGame.jar file.
+4. The game will launch automatically and you can start playing immediately.

+## Full installation
 1. Clone the repository to your local machine:

 2. Include the biuoop library in your project (either download or add it as a dependency).